- front page

 .jpg)

-Product link: Go now
+Product Link: Go Now

-Reading this book was deeply moving, as it isn't an abstract theory, but rather a psychologist's personal experience in extreme circumstances.
-It proposes the concept of "logotherapy": even in the most painful circumstances, one can still choose one's attitude.
-For example, in the concentration camp, he lost all his possessions and academic achievements, yet he told himself, "These things can be taken away, but no one can take away my way of facing pain."
+I was deeply moved while reading this book because it is not an abstract theory, but a psychologist's personal experience in extreme circumstances.
+The book introduces the concept of "logotherapy": even in the most painful situations, one can still choose one's own attitude.
+For example, he lost all his property and academic achievements in a concentration camp, but told himself: "These can be taken away, but no one can take away my way of facing pain."

-Man's Search for Meaning is a book you need especially when you're at your lowest point.
-It doesn't offer false reassurances, "Everything will be fine," but honestly tells you: Pain is inevitable, but you can choose how to cope with it.
-This reminder is more powerful than any "positive energy."
-This book is perfect for moments of confusion, frustration, or lows.
-It will make you rethink: Is it our circumstances that determine us, or do we determine how we respond to them?
-Often, the answer lies within your own hands.
+"Man's Search for Meaning" is a book you especially need when you're going through a low point in your life because it doesn't pretend to comfort you with "everything will be alright."
+Instead, it honestly tells you that pain is unavoidable, but you can decide how to deal with it.
+This kind of reminder is more powerful than any "positive energy."
+This book is suitable for reading when you're feeling lost, frustrated, or down.
+It will make you rethink: Does the environment determine us, or do we decide how to respond to the environment?
+Many times, the answer is in your hands.

 .jpg)

-Product link: Go now
+Product Link: Go Now

-Many people first read "The Little Prince" as students, dismissing it as a mere fairy tale: the little prince lives on an asteroid and converses with roses and foxes.
-But as you read it again as an adult, you realize it's not a fairy tale at all, but a life story for adults.
-The most iconic line comes from the fox: "You are responsible for everything you tame."
-While reading it young might seem romantic, it's only after experiencing relationships, family, and even workplace responsibilities that you realize it truly speaks to relationships and responsibility.
+Many people first read *The Little Prince* during their school years, thinking it was just a fairy tale: the Little Prince lives on an asteroid, talks to a rose and a fox.
+But when you read it again as an adult, you'll find it's not a fairy tale at all, but a life story written for adults.
+The most classic line comes from the fox: "You are responsible for everything you tame."
+When you're young, it seems romantic; but after experiencing relationships, family, and even workplace responsibilities, you realize that this line is truly about "relationships" and "responsibility."

 %20(1).jpg)

-Product link: Go now
+Product Link: Go Now

 .jpg)

-Product link: Go now
+Product Link: Go Now

 .jpg)

-Product link: Go now
+Product Link: Go Now

 .jpg)

-Product link: Go now
+Product Link: Go Now

-7. "I May Be Wrong": Learn to Look at Life with a Normal Mind
+7. "I Might Be Wrong": Learn to view life with a calm and balanced mindset.

 .jpg)

-Product link: Go now
+Product Link: Go Now

 .jpg)

-Product link: Go now
+Product Link: Go Now

 .jpg)

-Product link: Go now
+Product Link: Go Now

-Written by Nobel Prize-winning economist Daniel Kahneman, this book divides thinking into two systems: fast intuition and slow reasoning.
-It contains numerous examples of "thinking traps," such as the "halo effect": when we see someone excel in one area, we tend to mistakenly assume they excel in other areas as well.
-These biases, though invisible, influence our judgment every day.
+This book, written by Nobel laureate economist Daniel Connerman, divides thinking into two systems: quick intuition and slow rationality.
+The book contains many examples of "thinking traps," such as the "halo effect": when we see that someone is excellent in one aspect, we are prone to mistakenly assuming that they are equally excellent in other aspects.
+Although these biases are invisible, they affect our judgment every day.

 .jpg)

-Product link: Go now
+Product Link: Go Now

-| Title | author | Core Values | Suitable stage for reading |
+| Book title | author | Core Values | Suitable reading stage |

 |---|---|---|---|

 | 1.
-Live a meaningful life | Victor Frank | Finding meaning in life through suffering | Low tide, confusion |
+Live a meaningful life | Viktor Frank | Finding meaning in life amidst suffering | When feeling down or confused |

 | 2.
-The Little Prince | Saint-Exupéry | The philosophy of life in fairy tales | Youth and Maturity |
+The Little Prince | Saint-Exupéry | Life Philosophy in Fairy Tales | Youth, Maturity |

 | 3.
-The courage to be disliked | Ichiro Kishimi/Fumitake Koga | Be brave and be yourself | When you care about other people's opinions |
+The courage to be disliked | Ichiro Kishimi / Fumitake Koga | Be brave and be yourself | When you care about what others think |

 | 4.
-Human Weakness | Dale Carnegie | Interpersonal Communication Required Course | Workplace and interpersonal bottlenecks |
+Human weaknesses | Dale Carnegie | Interpersonal communication is a required course | Workplace and interpersonal bottlenecks |

 | 5.
-Poor Charlie's Common Sense | Charlie Munger | Multiple thinking models | When important decisions are needed |
+Poor Charlie's Common Sense | Charlie Munger | Multiple mental models | When major decisions are required |

 | 6.
-Atomic Habits | James Clear | Small habits lead to big changes | When you want to change your lifestyle |
+Atomic Habits | James Clear | Small habits can bring about big changes. | When you want to change your lifestyle |

 | 7.
-I might be wrong | Bjorn Natiko Lindblad | Look at life with a normal mind | When you are anxious or obsessed |
+I might be wrong. | Bjørn Natiko Lindblad | View life with equanimity | When anxiety or obsession runs too deep |

 | 8.
-Deliberate Practice | Anders Ericsson | The science of skill development | Learning and growth period |
+Deliberate practice | Anders Ericsson | The Science of Skill Development | Learning and Growth Period |

 | 9.
-Think fast and slow | Daniel Kahneman | Cognitive biases and thinking patterns | When you want to improve your judgment |
+Thinking fast and thinking slowly | Daniel Kahneman | Cognitive biases and thinking patterns | When you want to improve your judgment |

 | 10.
-Navarre's Treasure Book | Compiled by Eric Jorgenson | The Action Philosophy of Wealth and Freedom | When you want financial and life freedom |
+The Navarre | Compiled by Eric Jorgenson | Action Philosophy of Wealth and Freedom | When you want financial and personal freedom |